 The Vice-Chancellor for the Institute of Agriculture, Tim Cross, is an initate of Alpha Kappa Chapter of AGR.
-The past Chancellor of the University of Tennessee, Dr. Jimmy Cheek and the Chancellor of the UT Institute of Agriculture, Dr. Larry Arrington, are both members of Alpha Gamma Rho.
+The past Chancellor of the University of Tennessee, Dr. Jimmy Cheek and the past Chancellor of the UT Institute of Agriculture, Dr. Larry Arrington, are both members of Alpha Gamma Rho.
 Both Chancellors were initiated into the University of Florida AGR chapter.
-AGR counts six Tennessee Commissioners of Agriculture as members, all alumni of the UT-Knoxville Chapter.
+AGR counts eight Tennessee Commissioners of Agriculture as members, seven are UT AGR alumni.

 Alpha Gamma Rho is the only fraternity on Fraternity Row to own its own house.
 An extensive $2.5 million renovation of the current chapter house ending in 2018 was conducted by the UT AGR Alumni Chapter to modenize and update the house built in 1967.

 Since 1992, AGR has been a "hazing free" fraternity.
 Pledging has been eliminated and what is expected of a new member is the same as a graduating senior.

-AGR had 17 brothers graduate from UT in during the 2011/2012 academic year, with three more in December 2012.
+AGR had 24 brothers graduate from UT in during the 2019/2020 academic year; in 2018/19, 26 AGRs graduated from UT.
 Academics are important at AGR as the fraternity has manditory study hours for all new brothers as well as brothers who do not meet the chapter GPA for the previous semester.
 AGR's GPA for Winter 2020 was 3.42 with 56 brothers making the Dean's list (3.50-4.0) and 14 collegiate brothers recording 4.0 GPS!
 The Fall Semester 2019 GPA was 2.97 & Spring 2018 it was 3.19.